chimeziriobioha/traderstechie/README.md

 - 👋 Hi, I'm Chimeziri Obioha.
 I'm a Python backend programmer with experience working independently and part-time since 2020.
-I'm now looking to collaborate and contribute within a great team moving forward.
+I'm now looking to collaborate and contribute in a great team moving forward.

 - 👀 My major projects in the last four years are https://Tradepally.com, https://Safenatty.com and https://Treasurebill.com, all of which I founded.